IWD: Why Marie Tussaud was the ultimate girl boss of the 18th century

 Marie travelled and toured the UK for over three decades with her wax collection.
 She visited 79 major towns and cities including London, Dublin, Edinburgh, Yarmouth and Norwich just to name a few.
 Marie had a visionary flair for publicity and worked hard to maintain her presence in the press.
 She gave out handbills, posters and catalogues showing her work to create more customers and profit.
 The pioneer also decided to trade under her own name – a huge move for women at that time, which resulted in her name ‘Marie Tussaud’ being imprinted in the mind of the public.

-In 1835, she decided to lay down her roots on London’s Baker Street – her very first established location.
+In 1835, Marie Tussaud decided to lay down her roots on London’s Baker Street – her very first established location, and the beginnings of the museum.
 Visitors came in droves to walk amongst these replicas of famous faces of the revolution as well as contemporary figures such as royals and politicians.
 Marie kept her finger on the pulse, making wax figures of the most talked about people of the day very quickly to not miss out on the buzz.
 (She really was the OG paparazzi!)
 The waxworks captured the public’s imagination and they were wowed by their natural impressions and the fleshy lifelikeness of the wax.
 They became the foundation of an empire, blending the famous with the grotesque.

 Marie worked at her museum for about 8 years.
 She wrote her memoirs in 1838 and 4 years later made her final wax self-portrait of herself, which is still on display today.
 She worked incredibly hard right up to her death in 1850 aged 89.
 Many of her original models of Voltaire, Benjamin Franklin and Sir Walter Scott still exist and are preserved today.